fbpx

 Boundaries In Other Areas of My Business

-Another step to creating work/life balance is setting boundaries with my current and potential clients.
-I deleted Slack off of my phone, I can distance myself from new notifications when I’m not in work mode.
+Another step to creating a work/life balance is setting boundaries with my current and potential clients.
+I deleted Slack from my phone, so I can distance myself from new notifications when I’m not in work mode.
 I moved 85% of my communication to e-mail and out of dm’s and texts.
 I implemented payment due dates, and so much more.
-On top of all of thins, I have began to communicate my expectations and guidelines to new and potential clients from the first e-mail.
-I am setting up my boundaries and expectations from the start so there is not miscommunication.
+On top of all of this, I have begun to communicate my expectations and guidelines to new and potential clients from the first e-mail.
+I am setting up my boundaries and expectations from the start so there is no miscommunication.

 All of these minor things to set boundaries add up and better establish that work/life balance I’m looking for.
 I think business owners should do these things generally.
 Last year I was operating in a way that wasn’t far off from this But these slight tweaks allowed me to ease my mind when I shut my brain off at the end of a work day.
 I don’t have to feel guilty if I expire a proposal that hasn’t been answered, and other things I should definitely not feel guilty about.
 I know that the boundaries were already communicated and set in place.